| Nevada

 ethnic, and socioeconomic achievement gaps, as well as exceptionally

 low per-pupil funding for school operations.
+According to

 the authors, the following would improve Nevada's schools and therefore

-the state economy:
+the state economy: 1.
+Make education

-2. Prepare teachers better, especially for teaching English language
+a state priority.2.
+Prepare teachers better, especially for teaching English language

 learners.